In Memory – August 2011

 Sierra was more cautious than Sophie.
 It took a year for Sierra to make eye contact.
 She walked inside the enclosure with me and Sophie.
 She allowed an occasional pet and was so brave as to walk into the double doors when invited.
 On a warm summer night or a cool winter evening, we often just lay next to each other and enjoyed the quiet.
 That simple act was a difficult decision for Sierra.
 Often, we walked in the compound together for exercise, Sophie and Sierra nudging my hands and knees gently with their noses.

 Through our time together, Sophie and Sierra taught me the true meaning of patience, respect and the ability to trust in spite of past disappointments and hardships.
 I found them to be smart and very much in love with play time, especially with the other dogs.
 I will miss their gate greeting, the insistent attention seeking nose bops and their gentle spirits.
-Thank you to Tammy, Trista and Alicia for the gift of time with these two very special girls.
+Thank you for the gift of time with these two very special girls.
 Thank you to the other volunteers/DACs for enriching Sophie and Sierra’s life.
 They will be missed but not forgotten.

 Barb Rein – TWS Volunteer